pfkong/hoovermover/README.md

-# hoovermover
+# hoovermover.js

-`hoovermover` is a fantastic way to move an automated hoover for cleaning virtual dirt in an input file!
+`hoovermover.js` is a fantastic way to move an automated hoover for cleaning virtual dirt in an input file!

 **Prereqs**
 ----